Non-Hispanic whites

+The classification is also typically used to refer to an English-speaking American, in distinction to Spanish speakers.
+In some parts of the country, the term Anglo-American is used to refer to non-Hispanic white English speakers as distinct from Spanish (and Portuguese or Italian) speakers, although the term is more frequently used to refer to people of perceived British or English descent.

 History

+Early history

 The first Europeans who came to present United States or Canada were Norse explorers around the year 1000; however, they were ultimately absorbed or killed off, leaving no permanent settlements behind.
+In the 1500s, Spain founded several settlements in the contiguous United States, like San Agustín.
 Later, Pilgrims and colonists came in the 1600s along the East Coast, mainly from England, in search of economic opportunities and religious freedom.
 Over time emigrants from Europe settled the coastal regions developing a commercial economy.
-Between one-half and two-thirds of white immigrants to the American colonies between the 1630s and American Revolution had come as indentured servants.
+Between one-half and two-thirds of White immigrants to the American colonies between the 1630s and American Revolution had come as indentured servants.
 The total number of European immigrants to all 13 colonies before 1775 was about 500,000; of these 55,000 were involuntary prisoners.
 Of the 450,000 or so European arrivals who came voluntarily, an estimated 48% were indentured.

+Post-American Revolution

-By the time of American Revolution there were about 2.5 million whites in the colonies.
-The white population was largely of English, Irish, Scotch-Irish, Scottish, German, Dutch and French Huguenot descent at the time.
+By the time of American Revolution there were about 2.5 million Whites in the colonies.
+The white population was largely of English, Irish, Scots-Irish, Scottish, German, Dutch and French Huguenot descent at the time.
 Between the revolution and the 1820s there was relatively little immigration to the United States.
 Starting after the 1820s large scale migration to the United States began and lasted until the 1920s.
 Many of the newcomers were Catholics of Irish, Italian, and Polish descent which lead to a nativist backlash.
 Some Americans worried about the growing Catholic population and wanted to maintain the United States as an Anglo Saxon Protestant nation.
-Over the course of the 19th and early 20th century European mass emigration to the United States and high birthrates grew the white population.
+Over the course of the 19th century, European mass emigration to the United States and high birthrates grew the white population.

 After the American Revolution, white Americans settled the entire nation west of Appalachian Mountains, ultimately displacing the Natives and populating the entire country by the late 19th century.
-All immigration to the United States declined markedly between the mid 1920s until the 1960s due to a combination of immigration laws, The Great Depression, and The Second World War.
+All immigration to the United States declined markedly between the mid-1920s until the 1960s due to a combination of immigration laws, the Great Depression, and World War II.
 Waves of Jewish, Syrian, and Lebanese immigration also occurred around this time.